meshapi/grpc-api-gateway/docs/reference/grpc/config.md

         ```

 !!! warning
-    Any method can be used and will work in the gateway.
+    Any HTTP method can be used and will function correctly in the gateway.
-    However, methods not recognized by OpenAPI will be skipped when generating the documentation.
+    However, methods not supported by OpenAPI will be excluded from the generated documentation.

 --8<-- "templates/gateway.md:QueryParameterBinding"

-By default, any fields in the request proto message not bound to the HTTP body
-or path parameters are bound to query parameters.
+By default, any field in the request proto message that is not bound to the HTTP body or path parameters will be automatically bound to query parameters.

-You can bind one or more fields to query parameters by specifying
-the proto message selector and the query parameter name or use `ignore` to avoid binding them at all.
+You can explicitly bind one or more fields to query parameters by specifying the proto message selector and the desired query parameter name.
+Alternatively, you can use `ignore` to exclude specific fields from being bound to query parameters.

 !!! example
     Consider the following request message: